Compact binary coalescences: Constraints on waveforms: Constraints on waveforms

+The quasi-local constraint (\ref{key2}) has richer content than the the global constraints \eqref{key1}: since $u_{1}$ and $u_{2}$ are arbitrary, it provides dynamical checks on the waveform \cite{tdl-aps}.
+However, in order to verify whether it is satisfied, one needs to know $\2z$.
+The SXS collaboration is expected to release simulations that extract $\2z$ in the NR regime in the very near future \cite{lk,di}, making (\ref{key2}) a potentially powerful tool to estimate errors in the simulations vis a vis exact GR.
+In addition, as noted in Sect.~\ref{s1}, the `finite time balance law' (\ref{key2}) has already been used to improve certain modes of waveforms in the SXS catalog \cite{mikbdLkmpst}.

-We will conclude with a few remarks: \begin{enumerate} \item Had spacetime been exactly stationary for $t < - \tau$, as is generally assumed in the PN literature \cite{lbtd,blanchet1,bi,ep}, then we could have used the multipolar expansion of the metric that is shown to hold rigorously for stationary spacetimes outside some spatially compact region \cite{rbws}.
-The past Bondi-frame is of course the one in which $\no^{a}$ is the limit to $\scrip$ of the stationary Killing field.
-Using this expansion, one can calculate the asymptotic Weyl tensor and show that $\2z$ is real and spherically symmetric on $\scrip$ in the past Bondi-frame on an infinite interval $u < -u_{o}$ for some $u_{o}$.
+We will conclude with a few remarks on Sect.~\ref{s2} as a whole. \begin{enumerate} \item Had spacetime been exactly stationary for $t < - \tau$, as is generally assumed in the PN literature \cite{lbtd,blanchet1,bi,ep}, then we could have used the multipolar expansion of the metric that is shown to hold rigorously for stationary spacetimes outside some spatially compact region \cite{rbws}.
+Using this expansion, one can calculate the asymptotic Weyl tensor and show that $\2z$ is real and spherically symmetric on $\scrip$ in the past Bondi-frame on \emph{an infinite} interval $u < -u_{o}$ for some $u_{o}$.
+(In this case, the past Bondi-frame is the one in which $\no^{a}$ is the limit to $\scrip$ of the stationary Killing field.)
 Since our notion of asymptotic stationary in the past is extremely weak in comparison, we can only conclude that $\2z$ becomes spherically symmetric in the limit $u\to -\infty$.

-\item The other analytical approximations used to construct waveforms, and discussed in the Introduction, agree with the PN one in the distant past.
-Our weak assumption \ref{as:psi1}, being inspired by the PN stationarity condition, therefore includes such models as well.
+\item All analytical approximations used to construct waveforms ---such as EOB--- agree with the PN one in the distant past.
+Since our weak assumption \ref{as:psi1} is inspired by the PN stationarity condition, it holds in these approaches as well.